grinnell-cs/csc151-images/_mps/word-clouds.md

 summary: |
   In this project, you will build "word clouds" of the most common words in texts.
-collaboration: |
-  Each student should submit their own responses to this project.
-You may consult other students in the class as you develop your solution.
-If you receive help from anyone, make sure to cite them in your responses.
 preimg: true
 link: true
 notes: |